Key Takeaways

 The Role of Attorneys and Agencies

 Attorneys specializing in reproductive law are central to enforcement.
 They draft contracts, file for parentage, and represent clients if disputes reach court.
-Agencies provide legal guidance, emotional support, and structured communication.
+Agencies provide legal guidance, emotional supportOngoing encouragement and understanding offered to participants throughout the surrogacy journey., and structured communication.

 Together, these professionals ensure surrogacy contracts are enforceable, fair, and clear under California’s public policy.